Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Degenerations of K3 surfaces and integral-affine spheres

 To prove that $\oF^\slc$ coincides with a toroidal compactification, we extend the method developed in \cite{alexeev2019stable-pair}.
 Central to this method is the notion of an integral affine pair $(\ias,R_\ia)$ consisting of a singular integral-affine sphere and an effective integral affine divisor on it.
 From a nef model of a type $\III$ one-parameter degeneration, we construct a pair $(\ias,R_\ia)$.
 Vice versa, given a pair $(\ias,R_\ia)$ we construct a combinatorial type of nef model.

-\begin{definition} An {\it integral-affine structure} on an oriented real surface $B$ is a collection of charts to $\R^2$ whose transition functions lie in $SL_2(\Z)\ltimes \R^2$. \end{definition}
+\begin{definition} An {\it integral-affine structure} on an oriented real surface $B$ is a collection of charts to $\R^2$ whose transition functions lie in $\SL_2(\Z)\ltimes \R^2$. \end{definition}

 On the sphere, such structures must have singularities.
 We review some unpublished material from \cite{engel2018moduli-space} on these singularities.
-Let $S\widetilde{L_2}(\R)\to SL_2(\R)$ be the universal cover.
-This restricts to an exact sequence Since $SL_2(\R)$ acts on $\R^2\setminus \{0\}$, its universal cover and the subgroup $S\widetilde{L_2}(\Z)$ act on $\R\widetilde{^2\setminus \{}0\}$, which admits natural polar coordinates $(r,\theta)\in \R^+\times \R$.
+Let $\widetilde{\SL}_2(\R)\to \SL_2(\R)$ be the universal cover.
+This restricts to an exact sequence Since $\SL_2(\R)$ acts on $\R^2\setminus \{0\}$, its universal cover and the subgroup $\widetilde{\SL}_2(\Z)$ act on $\widetilde{\R^2\setminus 0}$, which admits natural polar coordinates $(r,\theta)\in \R^+\times \R$.
 A generator of the kernel $\Z$ acts by the deck transformation $(r,\theta)\mapsto (r,\theta+2\pi)$.

-\begin{definition} A {\it naive singular integral-affine structure} on $B$ is an integral-affine structure on the complement $B\backslash \{p_1,\dots,p_n\}$ of a finite set such that each point $p_i$ has a punctured neighborhood $U_i\setminus \{p_i\}$ modeled by an {\it integral-affine cone singularity}: The result of gluing a circular sector along its two edges $\theta=\theta_1,\theta_2$ by an element of $S\widetilde{L_2}(\Z)$. \end{definition}
+\begin{definition} A {\it naive singular integral-affine structure} on $B$ is an integral-affine structure on the complement $B\backslash \{p_1,\dots,p_n\}$ of a finite set such that each point $p_i$ has a punctured neighborhood $U_i\setminus \{p_i\}$ modeled by an {\it integral-affine cone singularity}: The result of gluing a circular sector along its two edges $\theta=\theta_1,\theta_2$ by an element of $\widetilde{\SL}_2(\Z)$. \end{definition}

 \begin{definition} Let $(B,p)$ be an integral-affine cone singularity.
 We may assume that $\theta_1, \theta_2$ have rational slopes.
-Decompose $\theta_1\leq \theta\leq \theta_2$ into standard affine cones, i.e. regions $SL_2(\Z)$-equivalent to the positive quadrant.
+Decompose $\theta_1\leq \theta\leq \theta_2$ into standard affine cones, i.e. regions $\SL_2(\Z)$-equivalent to the positive quadrant.
 Let $\{\vec{e}_1,\dots,\vec{e}_n\}$ denote the successive primitive integral vectors pointing along the one-dimensional rays of this decomposition.
 Define integers $d_i$ by the formula using the gluing to define $d_1$.
 Then the {\it charge} is and does not depend on the choice of decomposition into standard affine cones. \end{definition}

-By \cite{engel2018moduli-space}, a naive singular integral-affine structure on a compact oriented surface $B$ of genus $g$ satisfies $\sum Q(B,p_i) = 12(2-2g)$.
+By \cite{engel2018moduli-space, kontsevich2006affine-structures}, a naive singular integral-affine structure on a compact oriented surface $B$ of genus $g$ satisfies $\sum Q(B,p_i) = 12(2-2g)$.
 As we are interested in the sphere, the sum of the charges of singularities is $24$.
+This formula was first proven by \cite[Prop.~3.7]{friedman1983smoothing-cusp} in the context of the dual complex of a Kulikov degeneration, see Thm.~\ref{thm:ias-to-kulikov}.
 For application to degenerations of K3 surfaces, we need a more refined notion of integral-affine singularity.

 \begin{definition} An {\it anticanonical pair} $(Y,D)$ is a smooth rational surface $Y$ and an anticanonical cycle $D=D_1+\dots+D_n \in |-K_Y|$ of rational curves.
 Define $d_i:=-D_i^2$. \end{definition}